 As much as we would like to ramble on about the Sisig Pork, let’s now proceed to the basics.
 Here are the ingredients of a delicious sisig as served in your favorite resto that you can prepare easily at home.
 Ensure that you will have a screenshot or jot this down for your next grocery run!

 - A pound or 2 of Liempo can be enough for a family of 4-5 members.
 Ensure that it is clean and hair-free, in short, excellent quality.
 Getting good quality meat is the first step to a successful sisig.

 You can also use soybean curd or chicken as an alternative to swIne.
 Either way, the taste will still be unique.
 Since the meat is more tender and does not crisp and swine, be careful searing it to avoid burnt chicken meat.
 If so, it will not taste delightful even if the dressing is perfect.

 Tofu, on the other hand, is crispier than chicken meat once fried.
 But, it tastes less flavorful than chicken.
 Ensure that you will adjust the flavor with condiments when working with soybean curd.
 You can put more mayonnaise or oyster dressing to enhance the flavor.

 - Swine’s brain is an exciting part because it gives a distinct flavor.
 A freshly boiled mashed meat consistency can combine all the flavors thoroughly.

-- In preparing the swine ears, briefly wave it on the flame to remove unwanted hairs on the ears.
+- In preparing the swine ears, briefly wave them on the flame to remove unwanted hairs on the ears.
 After that, wipe it with a paper towel to remove excess burnt parts.
-Ensure that the ears will be smooth and well cleaned.
-In local markets, you can request the butcher to clean the ears for you without grilling it.
+Ensure that the ears will be smooth and well-cleaned.
+In local markets, you can request the butcher to clean the ears for you without grilling them.

-- White onions are more preferred as they are more delicious than the purple ones when eaten raw or quickly sauteed.
+- White onions are preferred as they are more delicious than purple ones when eaten raw or quickly sauteed.